 5.15.
-Staffing, Assignment, Placement, Layoff and Recall of All Non-Tenured Teaching Staff.
+Staffing, Assignment, Placement, Layoff and Recall of All Administrative and Non-Classroom Instructional Staff.

-Subject to any applicable collective bargaining agreements, individual employment contracts, or applicable laws, rules or regulations, the Superintendent has the sole discretion regarding the staffing, assignment, placement, layoff and recall of all administrators and staff other than tenured teachers.
+Subject to any applicable collective bargaining agreements, individual employment contracts, or applicable laws, rules or regulations, the Superintendent has the sole discretion regarding the staffing, assignment, placement, layoff and recall of all administrators and staff other than teachers as defined under Section 1249 of the Revised School Code, MCL 380.1249.